cysouw/diathesis/text/c06_prepositions.md

 c.
 Der Student im vierten Stock schläft mal wieder ein Loch in den Tag.^[Attested online at https://universal_lexikon.de-academic.com/232141/Ein_Loch_in_den_Tag_schlafen, accessed 25 Juli 2022.]
 :::

-### [ NA– | NAL ] Transitive forced movement {#sec:prepositions-transitive-location-as-result}
+### [ NA– | NAL ] Transitive caused motion {#sec:prepositions-transitive-location-as-result}

-Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a forced movement construction [@next b,c].
-Note that there is a slightly different construction (without diathesis) with a dative after the preposition *an* [@next d].
-In this example the prepositional phrase simply expresses the location in which the action is taking place, or it is an adnominal phrase.
-In both interpretations there is no valency alternation.
+Similar to intransitive caused movement (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a caused motion construction [@next b,c].
+Note that there also exists a slightly different construction (without diathesis) with a dative after the preposition *an* [@next d].
+In this example the prepositional phrase simply expresses the location in which the action is taking place, or, alternatively it is an adnominal phrase.
+In both these interpretations there is no valency alternation.

 ::: ex
 a.
 Ich befehle eine Armee.